 Benedictine Women Service Corps (BWSC)

-Benedictine Women Service Corps (BWSC), an outreach of Saint Benedict’s Monastery, St. Joseph, Minn., responds to the needs of the church and world, inviting College of Saint Benedict alumnae to join the monastic community in deepening relationships that support justice globally.
-Formed in the Benedictine Gospel values during their undergraduate, liberal arts education, the volunteers strive to live these values in a new location that will challenge them personally, spiritually and professionally.
+Benedictine Women Service Corps (BWSC), an outreach of Saint Benedict’s Monastery, St. Joseph, Minn., invites College of Saint Benedict alumnae to join the monastic community in deepening relationships that support justice and service in a new location.
+Volunteers strive to live out the Benedictine Gospel values that were formed during their undergraduate education in a capacity that challenges them personally, spiritually and professionally.

 Our 2013-2014 BWSC Volunteer

 Christina, pictured left, has served this year in the ministries of the Benedictine Sisters of Virginia in Bristow, Va.
 She worked with women and children through BARN, a transitional housing program and also with BEACON, a literacy program for adult immigrants and others who are working toward achieving a GED.
 Read about Christina's BWSC experience during her time as a volunteer and share her concluding thoughts.

 Christina is a recent graduate of the College of Saint Benedict.
 She is the oldest of four siblings who were born in Port-au-Prince Haiti, and came to live in the United States when Christina was fourteen.
 After living in Florida for a year, Christina’s family made Meridian, Idaho, their home.
 Christina hopes to return to Haiti in the future and work with women and children.

 Ashley Blaine, pictured left, a 2012 College of Saint Benedict graduate, was our BWSC volunteer for 2012-2013.